labrad/scalabrad-web/README.md

 To run the server you'll need to install sbt, then from the repository root run

 ```
-$ sbt client/compile server/run
+$ sbt server/run
 ```

 After downloading a bunch of packages (these are cached locally, so this will only be slow the first time), you'll have a server running on `localhost:9000`.
 It will try to connect to a labrad manager running on the same machine, so you should start up a labrad manager if you want to see anything interesting.
+Note that the server uses the [play framework](https://www.playframework.com/) which requires java 8, so you'll need to make sure you are using java 8 when you launch sbt to run the server.
+(To check which java version you have, run `java -version`.)

-The `client/compile` step builds the client javascript code using GWT (http://gwtproject.org).
-However, we are replacing this with a client built using typescript (http://www.typescriptlang.org/) with a build system based on node.js.
-This new client lives in the `client-js/` folder.
+The client code is built using typescript (http://www.typescriptlang.org/) with a build system based on node.js and lives in the `client-js/` folder.

-To build the new client, first make sure you have `node.js` installed (https://nodejs.org/), which includes the node package manager `npm`.
+To build the client, first make sure you have `node.js` installed (https://nodejs.org/), which includes the node package manager `npm`.
 Then, from inside the `client-js` directory you can install the necessary global and project-level dependencies: